Lupalop/Statesman/docs/script.md

 ```

 ## Actions
 Actions are commands associated with an input or a set of inputs.
 Inputs are the text that you type in the game's console.
 Only one command can be associated with an action, but you can use the `goto` command to reference a command group which can execute multiple commands.
 Action section blocks can be placed either inside or outside of scenes, and their placement affects which scenes can access them.
 Action section blocks that are outside of scenes (global) apply to all scenes, while section blocks that are placed inside a scene only affects that individual scene.
 Local action section blocks can override or replace the behavior of actions defined in global action section blocks.
-An action section block always starts with the `actions` keyword.
+An action section block always starts with the `action` keyword.

 ### Action section block (global)
 ```
-actions
+action
     talk|print,test
     walk|print,bored
 end